geirawsm/swaylockcomics/README.md

 Comics supported:

+- Calvin & Hobbes - new!
 - CommitStrip
 - Dilbert
 - Dinosaur Comics
 - Fagprat (no)
+- Get Fuzzy
-- Get Fuzzy - new!
+- Intet Nytt fra Hjemmefronten (no) - new!
-- Lille Berlin (no) - new!
+- Lille Berlin (no)
 - Lunch (no)
 - Nemi (no)
 - Pondus (no)